littletwolee/golangapi/README.md

-# A Restful Api Server for mongodb by golang Language
+# A Restful Api Server For MongoDB By Golang Language

 ##Summary
 At first, I'm only want to have a ejabberd+riak IM server.
 So I set up it on my vps.